 Semi-Electric Hospital Beds - Semi-electric beds offer more convenience than do manual beds, making it much easier for one to move the position of the bed.
 With this type of bed, one is able to move the head and foot of the bed electronically, but still has to manually adjust the height of the bed via a crank.
 The price of a semi-electric bed generally starts at approximately $1,000.

 Full-Electric Hospital Beds - Full-electric beds offer the ultimate in convenience since all movements / adjustments are made electronically.
-However, this type of hospital bed is the priciest, starting at around $2,000. of accessories are available to aid in patient comfort and care.
+However, this type of hospital bed is the priciest, starting at around $2,000.

 The length of a standard hospital bed from the top of the bed to the bottom of the bed is 38” width by 84” length, with the sleep surface being 36” width by 80” long.
 However, there are extension kits to extend the length of some hospital beds by 4”, which is ideal for persons that are taller than 6’.
 There are also full size hospital beds, which are 54” wide by 80” long, queen size beds that are 60” wide by 80” long, and king size beds that are 76” wide by 80” long.
 In addition, there are also bariatric beds that come in a larger width of 48”.
-Of course, the larger one goes in size, the costlier the bed will be.
+Of course, the larger one goes in size, the more the bed will cost.